rabbitmq/rabbitmq-website/site/oauth2-examples.md

 ### <a id="use-scope-aliases" class="anchor" href="#use-scope-aliases">Using Scope Aliases</a>

-In this use case we are going to demonstrate how to configure RabbitMQ to handle *custom scopes*.
+In this use case you are going to demonstrate how to configure RabbitMQ to handle *custom scopes*.
 But what are *custom scopes*?
 They are any scope whose format is not compliant with RabbitMQ format.
-For instance, `api://rabbitmq:Read.All` is one of the custom scopes we will use in this use case.
+For instance, `api://rabbitmq:Read.All` is one of the custom scopes you will use in this use case.

 #### How to configure RabbitMQ with custom scope mapping